Estate developments, past and future

 - The Estate's grainstore on Lambleys Lane was renovated in 2016, enhancing its capacity, cleanliness and mechanical handling efficiency by providing bays with concrete side walls and floors accessed by roller doors.

-You can read more about the Estate and what we do for Sompting's countryside on our Farming, Nature and History pages.
 If we can continue to invest locally through developments such as these, we will be able to go on helping to keep Sompting's natural environment and rural economy in good heart - perhaps even for another 250 years.